GaloisInc/SocialCyberLAGOON/README.md

 Note that `./lagoon_cli.py` is a CLI for running common LAGOON functions.

-1. Run `pip install -r` on both `requirements*.txt` files to ensure your Python environment has LAGOON's dependencies.
+1. Run `pip install -r requirements.txt` to ensure your Python environment has LAGOON's dependencies.
 2. Also ensure you have Docker installed.
 3. Run `./lagoon_cli.py dev up` to launch an appropriately configured Postgres DB (and any other services required by LAGOON).
 4. Either use a pre-populated database or build one from scratch (see two sections below).
 5. Run `./lagoon_cli.py ui` to browse around visually.
 6. Run `./lagoon_cli.py shell` to interact with the database in a CLI.
+7. If running machine learning experiments is desired:
+    1. Run `pip install -r requirements-ml.txt`.
+    2. Clone the [`lagoon-artifacts` repository](https://gitlab-ext.galois.com/lagoon/lagoon-artifacts) as a sibling to this repository.

 ## Using a pre-populated database